Developing a love affair with reactions

 We are all forever students in a life filled with an endless array of life lessons ready to master when the willing student is ready – this is why we are all the same.

-Reactions are our first sign of anxiety indicating there is something happening in life we do not yet feel equipped to respond to.
+Reactions are our first sign of disturbance, indicating there is something happening in life that is affronting to us.
+This can generate anxiety, particularly when we do not yet feel equipped to respond to the situation.

 Reactions are our body’s way of communicating to us when a yet-to-be mastered life lesson has just been presented.

-So what if we make our approach not about stopping reactions of ourselves or other people, rather about:
+So what if we make our approach not about stopping reactions in ourselves or other people, but rather about:

-1. Embracing the life lesson on offer and developing self-mastery over that life lesson.
-Learning to respond to life rather than react to life.
+1. Embracing the life lesson on offer and developing a level of mastery with that lesson, where we learn to respond to life rather than react to life.

-2. Then a new part of life becomes self-mastered, but also, the reaction around that life lesson becomes redundant.
+2. Then a new part of life becomes mastered, making the reaction redundant.

 Unless we embrace the reactions as something to learn and grow from, they become our kryptonite.